Image of Timothy, PAC participant: A crack in c yard's curb taken over by nature 2025

 Kristi Williams facilitating a multidisciplinary arts course at Richard J Donovan Correctional Facility in 2023 Photo by Peter Merts

 This programme is rigorous.
 It involves an in-depth 60-hour teacher training curriculum followed by a 6-month apprenticeship.
 Participants receive university-level content in arts and education, engage in shared dialogue and reflection, and develop and practice teaching skills.
-At the culmination of the training, these new peer facilitators develop and lead their own multidisciplinary art programmes at the prison, guiding their peers with ongoing mentorship from experienced Prison Arts Collective Teaching Artists.
+At the culmination of the training, these new peer facilitators develop and lead their own multidisciplinary art programmes at the prison, guiding their peers with ongoing mentorship from experienced PAC Teaching Artists.

 The program, launched in 2017 by Professor and Director Annie Buckley, is a proven success.
 As of August 2025, the Collective’s teaching team currently mentors 58 active peer facilitators across seven state prisons.